Some of the links on this site are affiliate links.

 The last reason why you might not want to invest in farmland is the high barrier to entry.
 For one thing, many of the investments require you to be an accredited investor.
 This alone is a large hurdle to overcome.

 In addition, even if you are accredited, many of these online platforms have an investment minimum of $10,000 or more.
 Some are even as high as $50,000.
-Not everyone has this much cash sitting around.
+Not everyone has this much cash sitting around to invest into farmland.

-It is possible to get around these hurdles by investing in farmland REITs, however most experts would agree that publicly traded REITs are not as desirable as private real estate investments.
+It is possible to get around these hurdles by investing in farmland REITs.
+However, many experts would agree that publicly traded REITs are not as desirable as private real estate investments.

 At this point, you should be ready to make an informed decision about investing in farmland.

 If you plan on investing in farmland through an online platform, check out all of our farmland investing platform reviews here.

 Please consider bookmarking this page, sharing it with a friend, or linking to it from your site if you found this to be valuable.